arpitj07/Tensorflow/CNN/readme.md

-This repo will contain examples of popular neural network architechures implemented in python using Tensorflow framework.
+This repo will contain examples of popular Convolutional neural networks implemented in python using Tensorflow framework.